 Unfortunately farm raised salmon are fed on a diet of fish-meal which is ground up small fish that are full of cancer-causing contaminates such as Polychlorinated Biphenyl's (PCB's).
 PCB's were banned in the USA in the late 70s and were cited as one of the "dirty dozen" toxic chemicals to be phased-out under the United Nations Convention on Persistent Organic Pollutants.

 According to a study by the Environmental Working Group (EWG), see here for details, farm-raised salmon carried such high levels of PCBs that they determined farmed salmon are likely the most PCB-contaminated protein source in the current U.S. food supply.
 You can find more information here.

-Some people believe softgels are less expensive than liquid, and that does often seem to be true, but you get much more bang for your buck out of the liquid salmon oil.
-You will probably be buying the liquid less frequently than the soft gels so the price probably evens out.
+Some people believe soft gels are less expensive than liquid, but given that you get a higher concentration of fatty acids in the liquid salmon oil, you will probably be buying the liquid less frequently than the soft gels so the price probably evens out.

 Supplementing your dog's food with a good quality liquid salmon oil will help to relieve many issues with your dog's skin and coat.
 It also supports the immune system which helps with allergies, joint problems, inflammation, arthritis, as well as helping to fight other common diseases.

-Choosing one that meets or exceeds the good Manufacturing practices (GMP) will help with this, so too will only buying Wild Alaskan salmon oil.
+Choosing one that meets or exceeds the good Manufacturing practices (GMP) will help with this, so too will only buying Wild Alaskan salmon oil for dogs.

 My personal favorite is Pawsome Naturals Wild Alaskan Salmon Oil for dogs.